-The CellML development team has picked one way of expressing metadata in RDF and sticks with the same method throughout the CellML Metadata 1.0 Specification.
+In order to ensure consistency of notation, the CellML development team has chosen one way of expressing metadata in RDF.
 This is the recommended way of implementing RDF in CellML, but it is not the only way of representing metadata.
 From here on, the rdf prefix will be used to indicate that elements and attributes are in the RDF namespace.

-2.2 The Dublin Core
+2.2 The Dublin Core Metadata Initiative

-Information about the Dublin Core can be found on the Dublin Core's website5.
+Information about the Dublin Core Metadata Initiative can be found on the Dublin Core's website5.